Best Documentary "...and justice for all." Alabama Public Radio

-Please find enclosed Alabama Public Radio’s entry for Best Documentary.
-Our submission is titled “…and justice for all.”

-This program was produced by the four member APR news team, with no budget.
 Alabama’s prison system and justice system are in the national spotlight and not for good reasons.
 The State’s prisons are one hundred percent overcapacity.
-Alabama is criticized for spending the least amount of money per inmate per day in the nation, for rehabilitation, housing, and supervision.
+Alabama is criticized for spending the least amount of money per inmate per day for rehabilitation, housing, and supervision in the nation.
 This $26 daily amount is blamed for the State’s 30% recidivism rate.
+Alabama is also the only state where a judge can overrule a jury in a death penalty case.
+Here, a judge can sentence a defendant to death, even if the jury says life in prison is more appropriate.
 Alabama likes to trumpet its Wrongful Incarnation Act, which is supposed to compensate people sent to prison for crimes they didn’t commit.
 However, in the fifteen years since the passage of the Act, only one person has been paid, and that was under a court order.
 Finally, the Southern Poverty Law Center is suing the Alabama Department of Corrections for being indifferent to the mental health needs of inmates.
 The key inmate witness in this case committed suicide shortly after testifying.
-In a state where one in four residents has been convicted of a crime, this is a crucial subject.

 “…I met some good people in there and some evil, evil people.”